 Our innovative spirit drives us forward.
-We are always inventing and innovating – we were the first in Europe to begin manufacturing interior partitions and we instigated the foam insulation market – we set trends.
+We are always inventing and innovating – we were the first in Europe to begin manufacturing interior partitions – we set trends.

 The pinnacle of our efforts is the LIKO-Noe development centre.
 We constructed this experimental green building, which works with energy from natural sources, in a record 27 days, and won the "Healthiest Office of the Year" award in the Meeting Room of the Year competition.

 It was only personal progress and technological development that enabled us to come up with the SMART-i-WALL® interactive wall.
 The multimedia partition of the future can do anything you can think of.

 Every company primarily revolves around its people and the products they create.
 LIKO-S combines the energy of people to help them perform at their best.
 Our employees want to think about what they can do differently and better, and develop themselves.
 We provide them with the maximum support in this endeavour.
 We appreciate their energy to innovate, their desire to fulfil our vision, and their need to be different.
 Simply, to be the best.